Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Mojeek](https://www.mojeek.com/): Seems privacy-oriented with a large index containing billions of pages.
 Quality isn't at Google/Bing/Yandex's level, but it’s not bad either.
 If I had to use Mojeek as my default general search engine, I'd live.
 Partially powers [eTools.ch](https://www.etools.ch/).
 At this moment, _I think that Mojeek is the best alternative to GBY_ for general search.
 - [Petal Search](https://petalsearch.com/).
 A search engine by Huawei that recently switched from searching for Android apps to general search in order to reduce dependence on Western search providers.
 Despite its surprisingly good results, I wouldn't recommend it due to privacy concerns.
 Requires an account to submit sites.
 I discovered this via my access logs.
 Be aware that in some jurisdictions, it doesn't use its own index: in Russia and some EU regions it uses Yandex and Qwant, respectively.

+Google, Bing, and Yandex support structured data such as microformats1, microdata, RDFa, Open Graph markup, and JSON-LD.
+Yandex's support for microformats1 is limited; for instance, it can parse `h-card` metadata for organizations but not people.
+Open Graph and Schema.org are the only supported vocabularies I'm aware of.
+Mojeek is evaluating structured data; it's interested in Open Graph and Schema.org vocabularies.

 ### Smaller indexes, relevant results

 These engines pass most of the tests listed in the "methodology" section.
 All of them seem relatively privacy-friendly.

 - [Right Dao](https://rightdao.com): very fast, good results.
 Passes the tests fairly well.
-It plans on including query-based ads if/when its user base grows.[^8]
+It plans on including query-based ads if/when its user base grows.[^7]
 - [Gigablast](https://gigablast.com/): It's been around for a while and also sports a classic web directory.
 Searches are a bit slow, and it charges to submit sites for crawling.
 It powers [Private.sh](https://private.sh).
 Gigablast is tied with Right Dao for quality.
 - [Alexandria](https://www.alexandria.org/): A pretty new "non-profit, ad free" engine, with [freely-licensed code](https://github.com/alexandria-org/alexandria).
 Surprisingly good at finding recent pages.
 Its index is built from the Common Crawl; it isn't as big as Gigablast or Right Dao but its ranking is great.